 Root vegetables are winter superstars.
 They are hearty, nutrient dense and nourishing.
 They are are rich in fibre, minerals, vitamins and antioxidants.
-Carrots, cabbage and kumara are popular but don’t forget about fennel, turnips and parsnips.
-An easy and versatile way to use root vegetables is to roast them, which brings out their natural sweetness and flavour.
-Make extra, as leftovers are great additions for lunchboxes, frittatas or sandwiches.
+Carrots, cabbage and kumara are popular, but don’t forget about fennel, turnips and parsnips.
+Roasting root vegetables brings out their natural sweetness and flavour.
+Always make extra, as leftovers are great additions for lunchboxes, frittatas or sandwiches.

 New Zealand has an abundance of winter citrus, from mandarins and oranges to lemons and limes all containing Vitamin C which supports the immune system.
 Green and gold kiwifruit are also a great source of Vitamin C.

 While it’s a good idea to take a break from raw salads, warm winter salads are a great way to keep your vegetable intake up.
 Here are some ideas and inspiration to get you started: